richwaters/PresideNotify/README.md

     python3 preside-notify.py --verbose --config=preside-notify.cfg

 The --verbose argument is optional.
-It is recommended that you include it in your initial testing, but that you eventually remove the argument to avoid excessive output.
+It can be added a second time to increase the verbosity.
+It is recommended that you include it at least once in your initial testing, but that you eventually remove the argument to avoid excessive output.

 ### Limitations